wkallhof/Simple301/README.md

 **Note** This package requires Umbraco v7.3.0-RC+

-Simple 301 Redirect Manager is a simple to use, yet extensible, Umbraco 7.3 Back-Office package that allows you to manage your 301 redirects from directly in Umbraco.
+Simple 301 Redirect Manager is a simple to use, yet extensible, Umbraco 7.3 Back-Office package that allows you to manage your 301 redirects directly in Umbraco.
 Includes a simple and intuitive refinement system where you can search for specific text within the URLs or notes defined for the redirect.

 Utilizes [ngTable][ngTableLink] for an AngularJs driven data table which includes ordering by column (Old Url, New Url, Notes and Last Updated) and simple pagination with configurable items per page selector.

+Integrates directly with the Umbraco Content Pipeline, inserting itself in the first position to intercept incoming requests and checking against an in-memory collection of redirects for optimal performance (the only time a database is hit is through updating redirects in the back-office and on application start.)

 ### Getting Started ###